Airship (company): History

-In 2009, Airship was founded by Steven Osborn, Scott Kveton, Adam Lowry, and Michael Richardson.
+In 2009, Urban Airship was founded by Steven Osborn, Scott Kveton, Adam Lowry, and Michael Richardson.
 The company received $1.1 million in Series A funding in February 2010, and then received $5.4 million in Series B funding in November of the same year.
 On November 5, 2011 Airship received $15.1 million in Series C funding from Salesforce.com, Intel, and Verizon, among others.

-In 2011, Airship acquired SimpleGeo on October 31, 2011.
-SimpleGeo developed toolsets allowing developers to more easily create location aware mobile applications and had partnered with Airship to combine software and services shortly before their acquisition.
-Airship discontinued SimpleGeo services on March 31, 2012.